 In the beginning, you will fall into the gaps in between thoughts – after practicing for years, you become the gap.J.
 Kleykamp

-For this week’s Friday Favorites, I offer a collection of guided meditations for beginners found on YouTube.
-Before you watch, I encourage you to read or review my post Meditation Tips for Beginners, particularly if you are brand new to meditation.
+Before you watch any of these videos, I do encourage you to read or review my post Meditation Tips for Beginners, particularly if you are brand new to meditation.

 And then – please enjoy the videos, and get ready to feel a greater sense of calm, confidence, and purpose in your day!